francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 This project investigates the dynamics of conflict between communities on Reddit, considering language as a measurable indicator of social friction.
 We examine how verbal attacks between subreddits can function as linguistic weapons, how communities recover from them, and whether repeated exposure to conflict can create a snowball effect of negativity.
 By linking these digital battles to real-world political events related to the 2016 US presidential election, our aim is to reveal the profound connection between online discourse and the offline world.

-# Our Analytical Approach

-*TODO: Replace with actual methods used in the analysis*

-{% include_relative figs/analytical_approach.html %}

 # A Portrait of the Dataset

 The following visualisations provide an overview of the language that shapes our digital landscape.